- Get the app

 • Immediately after the game is created, the registration is open.
 Players can join either by scanning a tag from the same board game or by entering the game name on their device or on a web form.
 The usernames of the players who have registered for the game show up automatically on the app.
 At any point during the registration phase, as well as during the play, players can check their characters on their device.

 • Once all players have joined the game, it can be started.
-To do this, a player simply needs to provide a username and a game name here.
-The actions web page opens up.
-It serves for players that do not use a NFC-capable device to play.
+The player who created the game can do this by pressing the "Play" button that appears on top of the list of registered players - other players have an hourglass instead of the "Play" button.
+Alternatively, a player simply needs to provide a username and a game name here.
+In the latter case, the Actions web page opens up.
+It is available for players that do not use a NFC-capable device to enter their actions.

 Simple Point-Earning and Point-Decreasing Actions

 The game board is equipped with NFC tags that you can scan in order to play the following actions:

 • Finding the Tomb of the Great Demon

 For those, the player needs to hover a NFC-capable device and will be granted the benefits of the action.
 The crystal ball tag allows the player to ask one of the 5 questions and get an answer on the app.

 One tag, with the red NFC logo on the board, is present to decrease the current points of the player in the game.
 It has to be scanned when a player is wrong about the location of a Rune or a passageway.

 As per the game rules, conversions are allowed within players in the same room.
 When there are conversions between players in different rooms for the same round, conversions are to be done separately.
 Conversions are either done with surprise, from forces of Evil characters exiting a secret place, or normal.
 Hence the two buttons that are visible in the game controls.

 To initiate a conversion attempt, a player does the following: